|

 at Abbottabad in 1995.
 In July 1995, PIA commenced its

-which were based at Islamabad International Airport.
+that were based at Islamabad International Airport.
 The

 inaugural flight originated from Islamabad to the hilly summer